sakshi2k/virtual-keyboard/README.md

 ```
 1. Clone the repo
-2. cd commerceiq-task-frontend
+2. cd virtual-keyboard
 3. npm install
-4. npm run serve
+4. npm run start
-5. Open the project on localhost:8080
+5. Open the project on localhost:3000
 ```

 ## Problem Statement of the Application